 2006: Creekside Digital created (from National Archives microfilm) the first complete archive of the military service records of an entire state’s Civil War soldiers on the Internet.
 This project, Civil War Microfilm, remains the most comprehensive web repository of its kind, and continues to expand its content with other states’ records.

-2009: Creekside Digital took delivery of the first i2S CopiBook HD 600 scanner in the United States and began to offer ultra high-quality digitization of bound and oversized books, newspapers, photographs, and manuscripts in addition to our microfilm scanning services.
+2009: Creekside Digital took delivery of the first i2S CopiBook HD 600 scanner in the United States and began to offer high-quality digitization of bound and oversized books, newspapers, photographs, and manuscripts in addition to our microfilm scanning services.

 2010: Creekside Digital was selected by LYRASIS, the largest regional library membership organization in the United States, to provide preservation-quality microfilm digitization services to its members through the LYRASIS Mass Digitization Collaborative.
 This program, funded by a $1 million grant from the Alfred P. Sloan Foundation, subsidizes the cost of the scanning and processing for member institutions and allows Creekside Digital to offer truly top-drawer, archival microfilm digitization at a very reasonable price.

 2011: Creekside Digital relocated to its current location in Glen Arm, MD, and began offering ultra-quality fine art scanning services, 12-color wide-format giclée printmaking, and museum-grade custom framing to artists, galleries, photographers, institutions, and the public at large.
 LYRASIS partnership expanded to include microfiche digitization and non-Sloan eligible content.